Benjamin Laird

 About Benjamin Laird

-I am a software engineer at Octopus Energy Australia, teach digital writing at RMIT University, and support the Cordite Poetry Review website in my free time.
+I am a research associate in software engineering for cultural data at Flinders University, working on AusStage, and I support the Cordite Poetry Review website in my free time.

 My undergraduate degrees are in engineering and computer science from Swinburne University of Technology and an honours year in creative writing at RMIT University.
 My honours exegesis, (en)coded poetry: read, write, execute (PDF), concerned the relationship between code and poetry and involved the creation of poems.

-I have worked as IT support, a puppet animation technician, a front-end web developer, a web application developer, a software developer and a creative technologist.
+I have worked as IT support, a puppet animation technician, a front-end web developer, a web application developer, a software engineer, a creative technologist and taught digital writing.

 My essays, posts, and poetry have been published in various places.